michelegargiulo/Witchery-Companion/.github/ISSUE_TEMPLATE/companion-bug.md

 [ ] The issue is present when the following mods are installed: (please list the **minimum amount of mods required to reproduce the issue**.
 The less mods, the quicker the issue can be reproduced and solved)

 **Steps to Reproduce**
-The more detailed is provided, the easier will be to reproduce and analyze the issue, thus more chances to solve it
+The more details are provided, the easier will be to reproduce and analyze the issue, thus more chances to solve it
 1.
 2.
 3.